 Sustainable Development Goals and Targets.

-As mentioned in Paragraph 1.1 the XXX Action Plan is aligned with the ITU Connect 2020 Goals, agreed at the ITU Plenipotentiary Conference in 2014:

-Goal 1: Growth – Enable and foster access to and increased use of telecommunications/ICTs

-Goal 2: Inclusiveness – Bridge the digital divide and provide broadband for all

-Goal 3: Sustainability – Manage challenges resulting from telecommunication/ICT development

-Goal 4: Innovation and partnership – Lead, improve and adapt to the changing telecommunication/ICT environment;

-These goals are clearly cross cutting and permeate almost all activities described in the XX Action Plan.
-As such no specific reference are made in each of the objectives.

 ITU-D will implement the Outputs (development of product and services) through the programmes, regional initiatives and Study Group Questions.

 These Outputs that will also contribute to the implementation of relevant WSIS action lines, WTDC resolutions and recommendations and Sustainable Development Goals and Targets.
 The guidelines in § 4 below will apply to all elements of the implementation framework.